 Taking care of and maintaining your Mid Century furniture

-Many items you will find carry stain “rings” to the tops.
+Many items you will find carry stain “rings” on the surface tops.
 This is often the result of coffee cups or planters.
-All is not lost though if you are a little handy with a palm sander!
-First, you would use high-grit sandpaper such as 220.
+All is not lost, though, if you are a little handy with a palm sander!
+First, you would use high-grit sandpaper, such as 220.
 Quickly go over the top until the ring is gone but make sure to sand the entire top so it is even.
 DO NOT sand too far, as many tops are comprised of thin veneers and sitting the sander down for too long in one spot will ruin the veneer.
 When finished, wipe the dust away and apply a Minwax stain, wood wax or Tung Oil and wipe off.
 Usually, one coat will work depending on the wood.

 Maintaining a piece in original condition is easy.
 Simply dust with a dry cloth or feather duster and every few months wipe the furniture down with Orange Oil or the above mentioned oils by Howard’s.
 Even wood wax can bring out the true beauty of the wood.
 Danish Oil is fantastic, as it is very forgiving and can be built-up to a gloss or sheen you prefer by adding layers after each application dries.

 Depending on your need, you can find an specializzed oil.

 Try to avoid Teak oil or Boat oil, as Teak oils can often be very sticky and unforgiving, like a varnish or polyurethane.
 If you want the protection of a heavy varnish, then apply it with a soft, lint-free cloth or sponge brush to avoid streaks and thick spots.

 There is so much more information pertaining to this subject and most of which depends on the piece of furniture in question.
 So, if you have a question about how to maintain a piece you own, feel free to send me an email!